Lincolnia, Virginia

 Lincolnia is a census-designated place (CDP) in Fairfax County, Virginia, United States.
-The population was 22,828 at the 2010 census, an increase of over 44% from 2000.
+As of the 2020 census, Lincolnia had a population of 22,922.

 Geography

 Lincolnia is located in eastern Fairfax County at (38.8184, -77.1433).
 It is bordered to the east by the city of Alexandria, to the south by Franconia, to the southwest by Springfield, to the west by Annandale, to the northwest by Lake Barcroft, and to the northeast by Bailey's Crossroads.
 Interstate 395 passes through the southern part of the CDP, with access from Exit 2 (Edsall Road), and Virginia State Route 236 (Little River Turnpike) passes through the center of the CDP.
 I-395 leads northeast 10 mi into the District of Columbia, while VA 236 leads east 6 mi to Old Town Alexandria and west 8 mi to Fairfax.

 The CDP border follows Columbia Pike and Holmes Run to the north, its border with the city of Alexandria to the east, Interstate 395, Interstate 495, and the VRE Fredericksburg Line to the south, and Edsall Road, Clifton Street, Braddock Road, and Little River Turnpike to the west.

 According to the United States Census Bureau, the CDP has a total area of 12.3 sqkm, of which 0.08 sqkm, or 0.64%, is water.